andrew-lastmile/noodle-ext/README.md

 ## Development

 Each extension is self-contained with its own manifest, background script, and assets.
 The extensions communicate through shared localStorage rather than Chrome extension messaging APIs.

+## Upcoming Features

+- Better support for multimedia (images)
+- Remote memory storage for access to memories across instances
+- Collection of memories
+- GraphDB for better retrieval and search

 ## Privacy